 Without any configuration, Citrix Workspace app for Mac provides web access mode: browser-based access to applications and desktops.
 Users simply open a browser to a Workspace for Web or Web Interface site and select and use the applications that they want.
 In web access mode, no app shortcuts are placed in the App Folder on your user’s device.

-By adding a StoreFront account to Citrix Workspace app for Mac or configuring Citrix Workspace app for Mac to point to a StoreFront site, you can configure self-service mode, which enables your users to subscribe to applications through Citrix Workspace app for Mac.
+Add a StoreFront account to Citrix Workspace app for Mac or configuring Citrix Workspace app for Mac to point to a StoreFront site.
+Then, you can configure self-service mode, which enables your users to subscribe to applications through Citrix Workspace app for Mac.
 This enhanced user experience is similar to that of a mobile app store.
 In self-service mode you can configure mandatory, auto-provisioned, and featured app keyword settings as needed.
 When one of your users selects an application, a shortcut to that application is placed in the App Folder on the user device.

 When accessing a StoreFront 3.0 site, your users see the Citrix Workspace app for Mac Tech Preview user experience.

-When publishing applications on your Citrix Virtual Apps farms, to enhance the experience for users accessing those applications through StoreFront stores, ensure that you include meaningful descriptions for published applications.
+When publishing applications on your Citrix Virtual Apps farms, you can enhance the experience for users accessing those applications through StoreFront stores.
+To do this, ensure that you include meaningful descriptions for published applications.
 The descriptions are visible to your users through Citrix Workspace app for Mac.

 Configure self-service mode

-As mentioned previously, by adding a StoreFront account to Citrix Workspace app for Mac or configuring Citrix Workspace app for Mac to point to a StoreFront site, you can configure self-service mode, which allows users to subscribe to applications from the Citrix Workspace app for Mac user interface.
+As mentioned previously, you can add a StoreFront account to Citrix Workspace app for Mac or configure Citrix Workspace app for Mac to point to a StoreFront site.
+Thus, you can configure the self-service mode, which allows users to subscribe to applications from the Citrix Workspace app for Mac user interface.
 This enhanced user experience is similar to that of a mobile app store.

 - To automatically subscribe all users of a store to an application, append the string KEYWORDS:Auto to the description you provide when you publish the application in Citrix Virtual Apps.
 When users log on to the store, the application is automatically provisioned without the need for users to manually subscribe to the application.